 With 38 years of experience running Chatsworth, one of the country’s most iconic stately homes, Christine Robinson knows a trick or two to keep things sparkling using easily available household items.
-Ahead of her guest appearance at this year’s Malvern Autumn Show (September 29-30) she shares some of her top tips for keeping things shipshape.
+She shares some of her top tips for keeping things shipshape.

 Remove the sticky residue from labels on bottles and jars

 Put a teaspoonful of bicarbonate of soda in a ramekin dish, together with a